0-don/coding.global-bot/README.md

 ## Setup

-create a `.env` file with the correct values
+create a `.env` file with the correct value

 ```sh
 npm install